Edward Braddon

-Sir Edward Nicholas Coventry Braddon (11 June 1829 – 2 February 1904) was an Australian politician who served as Premier of Tasmania from 1894 to 1899, and was a Member of the First Australian Parliament in the House of Representatives.
+Sir Edward Nicholas Coventry Braddon (11 June 1829 – 2 February 1904) was a British Indian civil servant and Australian politician who served as Premier of Tasmania from 1894 to 1899, and was a Member of the First Australian Parliament in the House of Representatives.
 Braddon was a Tasmanian delegate to the Constitutional Conventions.

 Both the suburb of Braddon in the Australian Capital Territory and the Division of Braddon in Tasmania are named after him.

 Early life

 Braddon was born in St. Kew, Cornwall in 1829, the son of unsuccessful solicitor Henry Braddon and his wife Fanny White.
 He had two sisters, one of whom, Mary Elizabeth Braddon, was later a famous novelist.
 Braddon was educated at various private schools including University College School, and later at University College London.

 Henry and Fanny separated in 1840, due to Henry's financial failures, and in 1847, Braddon left for India to take a job with his cousin's merchant business.
 He later joined the Indian civil service, rising to the position of assistant commissioner, and serving as Inspector-General of Registration and Commissioner of Excise and Stamps.

 Braddon married Mary Georginia Palmer on 24 October 1857 in Calcutta, India.
 She died aged 24 on 28 July 1864 at Simla, Bengal, India.
 They had two sons and four daughters.
 One of these sons was Sir Henry Yule Braddon, who was a rugby union player, representing New Zealand (the All Blacks) and New South Wales, and was later a Commissioner (ambassador) for Australia in the United States.
 Daughter Alice Gertrude married Colonel Bernard Underwood Nicolay.

 In 1876, Braddon married Alice Smith, who survived him.

 During the Indian Rebellion of 1857, Braddon fought as a volunteer on behalf of the British forces.
 In 1872, Braddon wrote a memoir detailing his experiences in India, entitled Life in India.
 He left the Indian civil service in 1878 and retired to Tasmania.